EthanJWright/vs-tasks.nvim/README.md

 ## Configuration

-- Configure harpoon use (auto cache terminals based on task)
 - Configure toggle term use
 - Configure terminal behavior
 - Cache json conf sets whether the config will be ran every time.
 If the cache